sndean/k-project-euler/README.md

 # Project Euler 100 in K

 *WARNING - This contains "spoilers" (a.k.a. answers to [Project Euler problems](https://projecteuler.net/)).
-Please close this page immediately if you wish to solve the problems yourself.
-Beyond that, this post contains some of the thought process behind each problem, which too may be considered a spoiler.*
+Close this if you wish to solve the problems yourself.
+Beyond that, this contains some of the thought process behind each problem, which too may be considered spoilers.*